dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 # Whom to contact

-If you need any assistant while running this model, fee free to create a ticket on this repo or drop an email to dilawars@ncbs.res.in .
+If you need any assistant, fee free to create a ticket on this repo or drop an email to dilawars@ncbs.res.in .

 # The model